1 - Access Cluster

 Table.
 Example of resources reserved according to memory size

-The Kubernetes open source software (OSS) community releases three minor versions annually, with a release cycle of approximately 15 weeks.
+The Kubernetes open-source software (OSS) community releases minor versions three times a year, with a release cycle of approximately 15 weeks.

-For information on Kubernetes release and EOL timing, and support period, refer to the following links:
+For information on Kubernetes release and EOL dates and support periods, refer to the following link.

-SKE verifies and provides Stable status patch versions among released OSS minor versions.
-Therefore, there is a difference between the release timing of versions provided by SKE and the release timing of the same OSS version.
+SKE validates and supplies the stable patch versions among released OSS minor versions.
+Therefore, the release timing of the version provided by SKE differs from that of the corresponding OSS version.

-Additionally, for previously released versions, technical support is terminated sequentially from older versions considering the open source EOL timing, etc. (End of Tech support, EoTS).
+Also, for previously released versions, considering factors such as the open‑source EOL timing, technical support will be terminated sequentially from the older versions (End of Tech support, EoTS).

-The release and termination schedules for OSS and SKE are as follows.
+The release schedule and end-of-life schedule for OSS and SKE are as follows.

 |---|